davervw/c64-io_monitor/README.md

 (upper BASIC memory limit lowered prior to initializing).

-Common use is to perform operations in BASIC, then display counts/trace to see what Kernel calls were made.
-Interestingly, see what Kernel I/O calls are made when you make a syntax error.
+Common use is to perform operations in BASIC, then display counts/trace to see what Kernal calls were made.
+Interestingly, see what Kernal I/O calls are made when you make a syntax error.

 Usage: